TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Method

 \subsection{Motivation}

-While online RL provides an exploration pathway toward task robustness, its sample efficiency on physical hardware remains a challenge.
-Motivated by the general-domain study~\cite{yue2025does}, we observe that exploration in real-world VLA RL is effectively constrained by the spatial support of the trajectory distribution induced during SFT.
+While online RL provides a pathway toward task robustness, its sample efficiency on physical hardware remains a challenge.
+Through systematic real-world experiments, we find that the trajectory space effectively explored by real-world VLA RL is tightly constrained by the spatial support induced during SFT.
 This constraint introduces a dual bottleneck: (1) it limits the set of states that can be reliably explored, and (2) it substantially reduces online RL efficiency, even with human intervention.
+These motivation experiments reveal a key insight: expanding the underlying trajectory distribution is fundamental to improving RL exploration efficiency.

 \textbf{Experimental Setup.} In Fig.~\ref{fig:motivation} (a), we conduct all experiments using a precision block insertion task that requires high positional accuracy.
-All policies are instantiated based on the Octo~\cite{octo_2023} model.
+All policies are instantiated based on the Octo~\cite{team2024octo} model.
 We partition the workspace into an in-distribution Region A, which is covered by demonstrations, and an out-of-distribution (OOD) Region B that is not observed during SFT.

 \textbf{Bottleneck~\Rmnum{1}.} The spatial coverage of SFT demonstrations is varied to isolate its impact on policy generalization and autonomous online RL.
-Specifically, we compare two training data distributions: \textbf{(\rmnum{1}) A-only}, with 30 demonstrations from Region A, and \textbf{(\rmnum{2}) A+B}, which adds 30 digital-twin demonstrations from Region B. We first evaluate the spatial generalization of the resulting SFT policies.
+Specifically, we compare two training data distributions: \textit{(\rmnum{1}) A-only}, with 30 demonstrations from Region A, and \textit{(\rmnum{2}) A+B}, which adds 30 digital-twin demonstrations from Region B. We first evaluate the spatial generalization of the resulting SFT policies.
 To measure how demonstration coverage shapes the effective exploration space, we initialize the policy with the A-only SFT model and run autonomous online RL in the unseen Region B.